dlbewley/dlbewley.github.io/_posts/2016-03-01-OpenShift-3-HA-Routing.md

 Since we have 2 Infrastructure (`region=infra`) nodes which are labeled `ha-router=primary` let's start 2 replicas of a router called `ha-router-primary`.

-Get a wildcard cert for `*.os.example.com`, and concatenate the cert, key, and intermediate certs into a pem file.
+Go get a legit wildcard cert for `*.os.example.com` instead of [generating one](https://docs.openshift.com/enterprise/latest/install_config/install/deploy_router.html#using-wildcard-certificates), and concatenate the cert, key, and intermediate certs into a pem file.

 ```bash
 cat \